-Workplace safety is very important and organizations are responsible to ensure the safety of every employee.
+Workplace safety, also known as occupational safety, is very important and organizations are responsible to ensure the safety of every employee.
 A safe workplace allows employees to focus on their work without worrying about any accidents or other such incidents.
 The health sector is one where employees are potentially exposed to many risks.
 Workplace safety is all the more important in the health sector.
 The following are 10 daily tips that can be implemented in health sector organizations to ensure workplace safety.

 1. Understand all Risks